codebyfredrik/schiphol-flight-information-react-query/README.md

 #### React Query

 One of many features of React Query used in this project is caching.
-Instead of refetching the same information over and over again specific information, that rarely change for instance, can be cached indefinitely or for the entire duration of the session.
+Instead of refetching the same information over and over again specific information, that rarely change for instance, can be cached the entire duration of the session.
 By doing so transfer of unneccesary data is prevented and at the same time the number of API requests are kept to a minimum.
 All these things together results in a much better user experience.

 In this implemetation the API endpoints are using the following caching strategies:

 - /flights - Flight information is updated frequently -> Not cached
-- /destinations/:id - Destination name rarely change -> Cached indefinitely
+- /destinations/:id - Destination name rarely change -> Cached
-- /airlines/:id - Airline name rarely change -> Cached indefinitely
+- /airlines/:id - Airline name rarely change -> Cached

 #### Styled Components